tanishabisht/Learn-ReactBurgerBuilder/README.md

 # Burger Builder React Application
-This application is my goto guide for best practices in React.
+This application is goto guide for best practices in React.
+This project is licensed under the terms of the MIT license.
+See all our contributors [here](contributors.md).

+## Want to Contribute?
+Refer [contributing.md](./contributing.md) for more info on what is expected in a contribution.

 ## Folder Structure